 Citi Simplicity does not offer any rewards.
 Instead of rewards, Citi Simplicity offers introductory interest rates: 0% for 12 months on purchases and 0% for 21 months on balance transfers.
 It also has a $0 annual fee.
 If you want rewards, try Citi Rewards+ or the Citi Double Cash Card instead of Citi Simplicity.

 Then again, some users report approval with scores as low as 660, while others report denials for the Citi Simplicity with scores as high as 720.
 So you never can be 100% sure whether you’ll be approved just by credit score alone.
 Plus, your credit score is only one of the aspects Citi will look at when making a decision on your application.
 Your debt, annual income, and any past negative marks on your credit report will also matter.

-Your Citi Simplicity® Card - No Late Fees Ever credit limit will be at least $500, if you get approved.
-That’s the minimum limit listed in Simplicity’s terms and conditions.
-They don’t disclose a maximum, but you could definitely get a lot more.
+Your Citi Simplicity® Card - No Late Fees Ever credit limit will be at least $500 - if you get approved.
+That’s the minimum limit listed in the card’s terms and conditions, but your maximum credit line could be as high as $100,000.
 It all depends on your credit history, your income, and any potential debt or liabilities you might have.… read full answer